EDI 860

 How is EDI 860 Purchase Order Change Request used?

-The EDI 860 Purchase Order Change Request allows buyers to modify existing purchase orders sent via EDI 850.
-When a buyer needs to adjust an order—such as changing quantities, delivery dates, prices, or item details—they send an EDI 860 to the supplier.
+The EDI 860 Purchase Order Change Request allows buyers to modify existing purchase orders sent via EDI 850 (Purchase Order).
+When a buyer needs to adjust an order such as changing quantities, delivery dates, prices, or item details they send an EDI 860 to the supplier.

-This transaction set includes specific segments detailing the changes.
-For example, it might adjust the quantity of a product ordered, update the price due to new negotiations, or change the delivery location to a different warehouse.
-The buyer's system generates the EDI 860 and transmits it electronically to the supplier's system.
+This transaction set consists of specific segments that describe the changes.
+For example, it can accommodate the amount of the product ordered, update the price due to new interactions or transform the delivery site into a separate warehouse.
+The buyer's system produces EDI 860 and transmits it electronically to the supplier's system.

-Upon receiving the EDI 860, the supplier processes the changes, updating their records to reflect the new order details.
-They may send an acknowledgment, often via EDI 865 (Purchase Order Change Acknowledgment), to confirm they’ve accepted or rejected the changes.
-This process helps ensure both parties are aligned and reduces the risk of errors in order fulfillment.
+When he received the EDI 860, the supplier processes the changes and updates his records to reflect the new order information.
+They can send a recognition, often through EDI 865 (Purchase Order Change Acknowledgment) (change order), to confirm that they have accepted or rejected changes.
+This process helps to ensure that both sides match and reduce the risk of supply errors.

 Benefits of EDI 860